GuilhermeMBertolino/crawler_screen/README.md

 * Every selector used for filtering html pages must be made with xpath
 * Every message sent by the spider must be sent using the logging library
+* Each spider class must be in CamelCase
+* Everything else must be snake_case